-Besides the Food, How Will Urban Farming Help Your City?Brody D
+Besides the Food, How Will Urban Farming Help Your City?Wise Blog Team

 During the Second World War, backyard victory gardens cropped up across America.
 These little back lots made a mammoth contribution to the war effort, growing up to 40 percent of the nation’s fruits and vegetables at a time when every morsel of food counted.